Jump to Content

 • Highlight data points, such as increased revenue or reduced costs, and other items that instantly will impress the reader and demonstrate your contributions;

-• Update your references so you are not frantically reaching out to people or searching for their contact information at the last minute.
+• Update your references so you don’t have to ask them or search for their contact information at the last minute.

 Also, consider investing in your professional development by taking continuing education or certification courses.
 Some organizations offer continuing education course stipends, mentoring programs or other staff development resources.
-Do research to learn what’s available and what skills companies seek in potential candidates within your field.
+Do your research to learn what’s available and the skills companies seek in potential candidates in your field.

 If you are having trouble paying your bills, or are worried about future payments, visit ABA’s Crisis Help landing page to understand your options.